PaunovskiD/AI-Email-Summary-Bot/README.md

 # AI Email Summary Bot

-## Опис
+## Description

-Овој mini-project е дел од моите AI курсеви. Целта е да се користи AI за автоматско резимирање на QA и project update emails. Овој проект покажува како AI може да ја зголеми продуктивноста во QA workflow.
+This mini-project is part of my AI learning journey.
+The goal is to leverage AI for automatically summarizing QA and project update emails.
+The project demonstrates how AI can improve productivity within the QA workflow.

-## Технологии
+## Technologies

-- AI Language Model (ChatGPT или сличен)
+* AI Language Model (ChatGPT or similar)
-- Python (опционално, за automation)
+* Python (optional, for automation)
-- Prompt engineering
+* Prompt engineering

-## Како работи
+## How it Works

-1. Внеси email текст или QA report во AI prompt.
+1. Input email text or QA report into the AI prompt.
-2. AI генерира краток summary со клучни точки.
+2. AI generates a short summary with key points.
-3. Summary се користи за менаџмент или тимска комуникација.
+3. The summary is then used for management updates or team communication.

-## Пример на AI prompt
+## Example AI Prompt

-AI Prompt Example for QA Email Summary:
+**AI Prompt Example for QA Email Summary:**

-"Summarize the following QA email into 5 bullet points highlighting:
+*"Summarize the following QA email into 5 bullet points highlighting:*
-- Test results
-- Bugs found
-- Pending tasks
-- Recommendations
-- Priority actions

-Email:
+* *Test results*
+* *Bugs found*
+* *Pending tasks*
+* *Recommendations*
+* *Priority actions*

-'Today we completed regression testing on Module X. Found 3 critical bugs and 2 minor issues.
-Pending test cases on Module Y. Recommendation: prioritize critical bugs and retest tomorrow.'"
+*Email: 'Today we completed regression testing on Module X. Found 3 critical bugs and 2 minor issues.
+Pending test cases on Module Y. Recommendation: prioritize critical bugs and retest tomorrow.'”*

-## Цел на проектот
-- Приказ на практична примена на AI во QA.
-- Подобрување на efficiency и комуникација во QA тим.

-Updated README.md with AI Email Summary Bot example
+## Project Goal

+* Showcase the practical application of AI in QA.
+* Improve efficiency and communication within QA teams.